VincentHaller/ANSI_C_tutorial/ReadMe.md

 - signed char max = 127, min = -128.
 - print unsiged long with '%lu'.
 - going past integer limit return 0.
+- -1L < 1U, but -1L > 1UL; due to conversion rules.

 21/12/23
 - if function takes array as input, this must be specified in the function prototype.